|Accreditation||Typical Weekly Schedule|

 - Lunch- 5 hours per week

-Each intern will receive a yearly salary of $30,000, to be paid bi-weekly.
-Additionally, interns will receive full benefits including: health insurance, life insurance, personal and sick leave accrual, and retirement.
+Each intern receives a yearly salary of $36,457, paid bi-weekly.
+Additionally, interns receive full benefits including: health insurance, life insurance, personal and sick leave accrual, and retirement.
 Additional details regarding benefits can be found at the Mississippi State Human Resources Website.
-Interns will eligible to participate in the Mississippi State University faculty housing program.
+Interns are eligible to participate in the Mississippi State University faculty housing program.

 - May 2, 2018 - "Intent to Apply" application submitted to APA